| Copyright | (c) Justin Le 2015 |

 bindI a == fmap join (during a)

-This is really an alternative formulation of compI
+This is really an alternative formulation of compI; typically, you

 slightly more general).
 Note that: